Issue(s): ROM #72

 This tie-in is during the Beyonder's benevolent wish-granting phase, and Mantlo makes the interesting choice to leave ROM out of it entirely and focus on his supporting cast (who have conveniently moved in together as a makeshift family/support group after ROM left the planet).
 Other than a caption saying that their desire intrigues him, it's not said why the Beyonder has chosen to focus on Rick Jones, Cindy Adams, and Brandy Clark.
 One possibility is that he hasn't; since he's omnipotent he could potentially be performing this kind of experiment with lots of people and we're just focused on these three (In Secret Wars II #4, however, the Beyonder specifically includes Cindy and Brandy in a list of people he finds interesting.
 I guess Rick Jones was just lucky to be hanging out with two interesting people.).

 The Beyonder is interested to know if granting a person their desire will satisfy them and make them complete, or just lead to additional desires, due to the implications for his own self.
 Rick and Brandy twist themselves into knots at the mere thought of being granted wishes ("What if we wish that you end hunger and disease and it results in overpopulation, and then war, and then the extermination of the human race?!?!?"
-"What if we wish for the resurrection of Cindy's parent and they come back as zombies?")...
+"What if we wish for the resurrection of Cindy's parents and they come back as zombies?")...

 ...but it comes down to Rick getting super-powers (a nice Hulk/Captain Marvel amalgam)...